-It can be overwhelming to choose a hybrid bike—there are different hybrid bike types, various price ranges, bike sizes, and other features to consider.
+Choosing the right hybrid bike can be overwhelming—there are different bike types, various price ranges, bike sizes, and other features to consider.

-In this guide, you find out how to choose a hybrid bike that will suit your needs, riding style, and preferences, and how to spend your money wisely.
+In this guide, you will find out how to choose a hybrid bike that will suit your needs, riding style, size, and preferences.

-I also explain how to set a budget, what components and features to look for, and what bike accessories you should buy to increase your safety and comfort.
+I will also explain how to set a budget, what components and features to look for, and what bike accessories you should buy to increase your safety and comfort.

 Hybrid Bike Types